- This event has passed.

 22 April @ 12:00 pm - 1:00 pm CEST

 We are pleased to announce a new, online edition of the NICAS colloquium on Thursday 22 April 2021 from 12.00 to 13.00 hrs CET.
 The colloquium will take place online through Microsoft Teams.
-By clicking on the button below, the meeting will open in your browser.

 Throughout the year, NICAS organises a bi-weekly Colloquium consisting of two short research lectures.
 It provides researchers with the opportunity to present ideas for, updates on or results of their activities.
 The NICAS Colloquium allows people to stay informed on a regular basis about the latest developments and results of research and to exchange information and expertise.